Quick Take

 Another thing to consider is that Boxachis must be socialized at a young age to ensure they get along with other pets.

-Boxachi Exercise
+Exercise

 The Boxachi inherits the best of both worlds as Chihuahuas are notorious lap dogs, while Boxers are exceptionally energetic and need at least 2 hours of exercise a day.

-Although energic, the Boxachi only needs around 45 minutes of exercise per day.
-Keep them busy by going for a walk/jog or by using interactive toys like:
+Although energetic, the Boxachi only needs around 45 minutes of exercise per day.
+Keep them busy by going for a walk/jog or by using interactive toys.
+Interactive toys won’t just keep your doggy busy; they will also stimulate their minds.
+However, good old-fashioned walks or backyard games also do the trick.

 If a Boxachi does not get the exercise it requires, it will become destructive, likely resulting in excessive barking, chewing, or separation anxiety.

-Boxachi Puppies
+Puppies

 Boxachi puppies are hard to find, but when you do, you are treated to a cute, playful, energetic, and cheeky ball of fun.

-Their facial features typically resemble a Chihuahua, and their bodies take after the Boxer.
+Boxachi puppies can inherit a mix of features from both parents, so some may resemble the Chihuahua more, while others take after the Boxer in appearance.
 When the Boxachi puppies are old enough to leave their mothers, they are still tiny, so you must always be mindful of where you are walking and check the couch before sitting down.

-Boxachi Puppy Price
+Puppy Price

 Because the Boxachi is a new breed, they are very scarce, so breeders can charge higher than average prices.
-The price varies between $800 to $2,000, but people generally pay closer to the higher end of that scale because they are so rare.
+The price varies between $800 and $2,000, but people generally pay closer to the higher end of that scale because they are so rare.

 With high demand comes a lot of searching, long waiting lists, and perhaps some long-distance travel if the breeder doesn’t live nearby.